52North/ttn-ogcswe-integration/doc/HOWTO.md

 ## TheThingsNetwork registration
 Create an account at <https://account.thethingsnetwork.org/register> to register the phyisical device and the integration as application in TTN.
-In TTN a *Device* always belongs to an *Application*.
+> In TTN a *Device* always belongs to an *Application*.
 An application is just a logical construct to manage access control and message decoders.

-- Application
+### Application
 1. First we register a new application in TTN at <https://console.thethingsnetwork.org/applications/add>.
 Choose an *Application ID* & *Handler* and note the values.

-    2. Next add a new *Access Key* to this application specifically for the ttn-ogcswe-integration at <https://console.thethingsnetwork.org/applications/testeteste/settings/access-keys/add>.
+2. Next add a new *Access Key* to this application specifically for the ttn-ogcswe-integration at `https://console.thethingsnetwork.org/applications/<YOUR-APP-ID>/settings/access-keys/add`.
 Give it the right to change *settings* and read *messages*.
 Note the key somewhere.
     > This step is technically not required but good security practice.

-- Device
+### Device

-    3. Add a new device to the application at <https://console.thethingsnetwork.org/applications/<YOUR-APP-ID>/devices/register>.
+3. Add a new device to the application at `https://console.thethingsnetwork.org/applications/<YOUR-APP-ID>/devices/register`.

-    4. Only if you *don't* know what you're doing: Set the *Activation Method* to `ABP` at <https://console.thethingsnetwork.org/applications/<YOUR-APP-ID>/devices/<YOUR-DEVICE-ID>> and note the resultung *Device Address*, *Network Session Key*, *App Session Key*.
+4. Only if you *don't* know what you're doing: Set the *Activation Method* to `ABP` at `https://console.thethingsnetwork.org/applications/<YOUR-APP-ID>/devices/<YOUR-DEVICE-ID>` and note the resulting *Device Address*, *Network Session Key*, *App Session Key*.

-    5. Make sure the device has the geographic location of its deployment defined at <https://console.thethingsnetwork.org/applications/<YOUR-APP-ID>/devices/<YOUR-DEVICE-ID>/settings/location>
+5. Make sure the device has the geographic location of its deployment defined at `https://console.thethingsnetwork.org/applications/<YOUR-APP-ID>/devices/<YOUR-DEVICE-ID>/settings/location`.

 ## Setting up the ttn-ogcswe-integration
 The integration can set up one or more bridges to local or remote OGC SWE storage backends.
 Multiple backend APIs are supported, but in this guide we will use the SOS Transcational API.
 The bridge is configured through a single YAML file (`config.yml`).
+Please refer to the configuration template for an explanation of each option.

 1. Follow the [installation instructions](https://github.com/noerw/ttn-ogcswe-integration)
 2. Configure the Integration through `config.yml`
-    - Insert the *Application ID* and *Access Key* in `config.yml`
+    - Insert the *Application ID* and *Access Key*
     - Set `broker.type` to `SOS:transactional`
-    - Set the sensor's observed properties
+    - Set the sensor's observed properties in `sensors`
 3. Make shure the Transactional API is enabled in the SOS admin panel, and Transactional Security is configured correctly.
 4. Launch it!